 Cameron received a post-graduate legal fellowship (Public Interest Law Initiative Fellowship) from the ACLU of Illinois, and, having completed that, joined the firm of Kirkland & Ellis as an Associate in October 2018.
 Cameron continues her pro bono work with the ACLU and is a member of their Next Generation Society.
 She also does pro bono work for the ACLU's Judicial Bypass Project.

-Since earning her Bachelor of Arts in English from Northeastern Illinois University in 2012, Kristina went on to earn her Master’s in Higher Education from Loyola University Chicago in 2014.
+Since earning her Bachelor of Arts in English from Northeastern Illinois University in 2012, Kristina went on to earn her master’s in Higher Education from Loyola University Chicago in 2014.
 During her student tenure at NEIU, Kristina was a key founder of two rollicking student groups, the "Werd Nerds," and the "Divine Order of Literary Tortoises."
 While completing her graduate study, Kristina served as a Program Coordinator with NEIU’s Office of Student Leadership Development, advising student organizations and overseeing the Leadership Pathways Program.
-Currently, Kristina works as Coordinator for Off-Campus Student Life at Loyola University Chicago, responsible for managing programs and resources for Loyola’s commuter and resimuter populations.
+From 2014-2017 Kristina worked as Coordinator for Off-Campus Student Life at Loyola University Chicago, responsible for managing programs and resources for Loyola’s commuter and resimuter populations.
 She is now the Associate Director for Commuter Student Advocacy and Student Engagement at UIC.

 "While in my graduate program, I served on two research teams--one for an upcoming leadership text and one for a study examining the experiences of women of color at a predominantly white institution.
 My experience as an English major was incredibly helpful throughout these experiences!"